Reading

 As part of the Erasmus+ program DiverCity, we teamed up with the participants of our workshops to co-create the PagratiFem Project.
 Using participatory budgeting, we organized a mini festival in the neighborhood of Pagrati in Athens, where we had meaningful conversations with women of all ages about the challenges we face daily in our cities.

 One of our favourite projects, Avles Simperilipsis (Inclusive Schoolyards), was selected as one of the 61 finalists out of over 1450 applicants for the New European Bauhaus Prizes for 2023!
 The schoolyard is the first public space for children.
-However, it is usually a vast space where children (mostly boys) tend to play football and chase in the center of the place, while children who don’t want to participate in such activities stay in the periphery.
-Through suggestions on how they could creatively and pedagogically use their time in the yard, the students became little researchers, gathered all the suggestions of their classmates, and made suggestions on how they wanted their schoolyard to look like.
+However, it is usually a vast space where children (mostly boys) play football and chase occupying the center of the place, while children who don’t want to participate stay in the periphery.
+By exploring creative and pedagogical uses of the yard, students became young researchers: they gathered suggestions from their classmates and proposed how they wanted their schoolyard to look and function.

 Are women visible in the city?
 Are public spaces safe for women?
 Are women’s experiences heard?
 Considering a wide range of aspects and indicators, such as visibility, accessibility, and safety for women in the city, we conducted a series of exploratory walks in the neighborhoods of Agios Dimitrios (broader Athens Metropolitan Area).
 With the participation of the residents of Agios Dimitrios, we had the opportunity to map shared problems and evaluate the public space from a gender perspective.
 Via a participatory and inclusive process, the participants shared their thoughts and suggestions on how to improve their city, in order to be more friendly and inclusive for women.